#1 A world of hero and villains

 While this gave rise to professional superheroes backing up traditional law enforcement, it has also turned the common criminal into a potential supervillain.
 The guy robbing the bank might start spraying corrosive acid around or you may find yourself being assaulted by a bizarre slime monster in the alleys.
 Initially, My Hero Academia is very much about this plastic-y dynamic of marketable superheroes defending the people from these bad guys, but the story soon changes direction and starts to really delve into the darker implications of what a world like this might be like.

 What if somebody is randomly born with dangerous or frightening powers they can’t control or cope with?
-What if people start doing inhumane experiments to meddle with people’s powers to see if they can be enhanced or transferred?
+What if people start doing inhumane experiments to meddle with people’s powers?
 What if “heroes” start selectively breeding to create superior kids?
 My Hero Academia addresses all of these and more, creating exciting storylines with many moral conundrums and philosophical questions.
 And, of course, it still features superheroes beating up bad guys alongside that.

 #2 Deku as the emotional core of the story

 Izuku “Deku” Midoriya is a hero fanboy, tragically born without any kind of power of his own.
 He is an analytical and intelligent boy who keeps a detailed record of every superhero he knows, but despite his tenacity, his dreams of becoming a hero himself are utterly doomed.
-That is, until he meets his idol All Might, the most famous hero ever, who reveals that his particular power is transferable and he wants Midoriya to be the next heir.
+That is, until he meets his idol All Might, the most famous hero ever.
+All Might reveals that his particular power is transferable and he wants Midoriya to be the next heir.

 Season 4 has been the most devastating yet, as it puts Midoriya in a situation where he had no choice but to give up on rescuing a little girl imprisoned against her will.
 This failure wrecks him with guilt, while also driving him to put everything on the line to organize a second attempt.
 A second attempt that pits him against one of the most formidable forces of the criminal underworld and which will surely claim lives on both ends of the conflict.